- Posted by Snapclarity

 Depression can make you feel wiped of energy.
 Even simple tasks such as sending an email or making a cup of coffee can leave you exhausted.
 Focus on small goals and avoid overwhelming yourself.
 With depression, it is important to not let your mood determine what you do.
 Getting your feet moving, no matter how small can help you move towards positive change.

 - You feel alone, even when you’re not

 Even when someone else is in the room with you, depression may leave you feeling alone and isolated.
 You may know your loved ones care about you, yet you still feel unworthy of love and affection and that nobody understands you.
 This can make you want to withdraw and disconnect even more from others.
 Try to keep a journal listing all the people in your life who care about you, as a helpful reminder of your support network.

 When dealing with mental health issues or depression, it can be difficult to ask for help as there is still a stigma about having a mental health issue despite how common it is.
 However, getting help may be essential for you to live your best life possible.
 More than half of those who have had one major depressive episode will have future episodes as well.
 Therapy can minimize the chance of recurrence and teach you tools to reframe your negative thinking and combat the side effects of depression.

 Shattering the depression stigma

 We need to understand the truths about depression in order to demolish the stigma that often spans generations.
 While depression can be serious and difficult to manage, it is far from hopeless.
-There are many effective treatments and actions people can take to overcome this disorder, and it’s imperative to reach out for the professional mental health support you need and deserve.
+The majority of those suffering from depression can be effectively treated.
+There are many different types of successful treatments and actions people can take to overcome this disorder, and it’s imperative to reach out for the professional mental health support you need and deserve.